OpenDSA/OpenDSA/RST/en/PointersJava/HeapMem.rst

 So the programmer has much greater control of memory, but with greater responsibility since the memory must now be actively managed.
-Dropping all references to a memory location without deallocating it is a signficant source of errors in C/C++, and this is so common that it has a name: :term:`memory leak`.
+Dropping all references to a memory location without deallocating it is a significant source of errors in C/C++, and this is so common that it has a name: :term:`memory leak`.
 (In fact, many commercial programs implemented in C++ have memory leaks, that will eventually make them crash after being used for a